I’ve been duped.

 I also found this fundraiser from early January: “Help Hank and Brutus Raise Money for a New Home” which raised over $6000.

 Bennett raised over $6000 in January to help him and his dogs find a home.
-Then, a week after Hank died, he started another fundraiser to raise an additional $100,000 to help him find a home.
+Then, a week after Hank died, he started another fundraiser to raise an additional $100,000 to buy a home.

 A cynical person might say that he used Hank’s death to leverage more money from the millions of people touched by the video.